DCC-EX/mkdocs-test/docs/products/ex-sensorcam/02-ex-sensor-manual.md

 A brightness score is similarly calculated between the full ref. brightness and that for the current sensor using formula 16x _bright_/_Sen_Brightness_Ref[bsn]_-16.
 It is scaled to give a value from 0 upwards.
 With _brightSF_ =2, a score of 2 represents about 7% brighter so is relatively insensitive.
 Code uses int so <=6% difference gives a 0 score.

-The “diff” score(_bpd_) comprises of (_bright_x_brightSF+maxDiff_) (\>=32) and is weighted towards colour difference+small brightness component (of 2 for 7% change).
+The "diff" score(_bpd_) comprises of (_bright_x_brightSF+maxDiff_) (\>=32) and is weighted towards colour difference+small brightness component (of 2 for 7% change).

-The diff(bpd) is compared to threshold for a decision on trip state.
-If greater than _threshold_, several additional checks are made including requiring 2 consecutive frames to exceed _threshold_, averaging pixels over two frames, and possibly confirmation from a twin sensor.
+The diff (_bpd_) is compared to _threshold_ for a decision on trip state.
+If greater than _threshold_, several additional checks are made including requiring 2 (_min2trip_) consecutive frames to exceed _threshold_, averaging pixels over two frames, and possibly confirmation from a twin sensor.
 These contribute to an additional response time delay (+100mSec).Furthermore the reference image is normally based on a 32 frame average pixel to eliminate any “noise” in the sensor reference itself.

 ### 9.3 Program Summary